GMAT Online Exam | Everything You Need To Know

 The Graduate Management Admission Council (GMAC), owner and administrator of the GMAT, released the GMAT Online Exam, to help business school candidates complete their applications during the coronavirus pandemic.

-You can register to take the GMAT at home, online, with around-the-clock testing appointments available through August 14 2020.
+You can register to take the GMAT at home, online, with around-the-clock testing appointments available through 2022.

 How does the GMAT Online exam work?